-5. Conduct Complaints
+- e.
+The ABSP Board and/or Chairperson of the Conduct Review Committee reserves the right to impose additional penalties (including suspension of attending ABSP games) based on the severity of the circumstances of each case. - 5.
+Conduct Complaints - a.
 The Chairperson of the Conduct Review Committee will review or investigate reports of conduct by coaches, players, spectators, and other participants in ABSP activities which are inconsistent with the ABSP Code of Conduct.
 Parish coordinators must fully cooperate towards identifying the factual matter of each reported incident and towards an appropriate resolution.
 Upon completion of each review, the chairperson of the Conduct Review Committee and or the Board may impose any disciplinary action it deems appropriate under each reported incidents' circumstances.
-Each parish coordinator must cooperate in ensuring that the imposed disciplinary action is enforced.

-6. Additional Disciplinary Action

-The Board reserves the right to impose additional sanctions and or fines on players, coaches, spectators, and parish soccer programs depending on the severity and circumstances related to any relevant issues brought to the attention of the Board.
-The Board also reserves the right to impose sanctions involving situations in other games in other leagues for teams participating in those leagues under the name of an ABSP participating parish or for teams participating in those leagues wearing uniforms indicative of an ABSP participating parish.

-7. Each Parish Soccer Program, Coach and Coordinator Required Cooperation Each Parish Soccer Program, Coach and Coordinator is required to fully cooperate in handling all red cards, ejections, and other reported conduct concerns, and resolution and enforcement of these matters.
+Each parish coordinator must cooperate in ensuring that the imposed disciplinary action is enforced. - 6.
+Additional Disciplinary Action - a.
+The Board reserves the right to impose additional sanctions on players, coaches, spectators, and parish soccer programs depending on the severity and circumstances related to any relevant issues brought to the attention of the Board.
+The Board also reserves the right to impose sanctions involving situations in other games in other leagues for teams participating in those leagues under the name of an ABSP participating parish or for teams participating in those leagues wearing uniforms indicative of an ABSP participating parish. - 7.
+Each Parish Soccer Program, Coach and Coordinator Required Cooperation - a.
+Each Parish Soccer Program, Coach, and Coordinator is required to fully cooperate in handling all red cards, ejections, and other reported conduct concerns, and resolution and enforcement of these matters.
 Failure to do so will result in additional sanctions on those not providing the necessary cooperation towards enforcing the ABSP Code of Conduct.

-IV.
-Scheduling
+J. Scheduling